Jota (footballer, born March 1999)

-João Pedro Neves Filipe (born 29 March 1999), known as Jota ([ʒɔtɐ]), is a Portuguese professional footballer who plays as a winger for Scottish Premiership side Celtic.
+João Pedro Neves Filipe (30 March 1999), known as Jota ([ʒɔtɐ]), is a Portuguese professional footballer who plays as a winger for Scottish Premiership club Celtic.
+He is known for his passing and dribbling ability.

 Born in Lisbon, Jota came through Benfica's youth academy.
 He began playing for Benfica B in 2018 and was promoted to the first team a year later, but played only a few minutes.
-He was loaned to La Liga club Real Valladolid in 2020 and Scottish Premiership club Celtic in 2021, winning the league and Scottish League Cup, before joining the club permanently for €7.5 million in the summer of 2022.
+He was loaned to La Liga club Real Valladolid in 2020 and Scottish Premiership club Celtic in 2021, winning the league and Scottish League Cup, before joining the club permanently for £6.5 million in the summer of 2022.
+In July 2023, Jota joined Saudi Pro League side Al-Ittihad for a reported £25 million.
+In August 2024, he joined Ligue 1 club Rennes.
+In January 2025, he returned to Celtic.

 Jota is a former Portugal youth international, representing his country at various levels, including the under-17 team that won the 2016 European Championship, the under-19 team that won the 2018 European Championship and the under-21 team that finished as runners-up at the 2021 European Championship.